-Three Moi nths Ended Six Mont hs Ended

-June 28, June 29, June 28, June 29,

-(Dollars in millions) 2014 2013 2014 2013

-Net sales \$ 466.7 \$ 416.9 \$ 848.8 \$ 826.1

-Operating income \$ 110.2 \$ 23.6 \$ 170.7 \$ 55.9
+Three Mor nths Ended Nine Months Ended September 27, September 28, September 27, September 28, (Dollars in millions) 2014 2013 2014 2013 Net sales \$ 454.9 \$ 436.0 \$ 1,303.8 \$ 1,262.1 Operating income \$ 70.4 \$ 34.1 \$ 241.1 \$ 90.0

-Net sales for the Pork segment increased \$49.8 million and \$22.7 million for the three and six month periods of 2014, respectively, compared to the same periods in 2013.
+Net sales for the Pork segment increased \$18.9 million and \$41.7 million for the three and nine month periods of 2014, respectively, compared to the same periods in 2013.
 The increases are primarily the result of higher prices for pork products sold.
-Partially offsetting the increases were lower sales volumes of pork products from processing fewer internally grown hogs, lower sales volumes of biodiesel and decreased payments received from the U.S. government for biodiesel production.
+Partially offsetting the increases were lower sales volumes of pork products from processing fewer internally grown hogs, lower sales prices for biodiesel, decreased payments received from the U.S. Government for biodiesel production and, for the nine month period, lower sales volume of biodiesel.
 U.S. Government payments included a one-time credit of \$11.3 million recorded as revenues in the first quarter of 2013 related to the Tax Act, related to the Federal blender's credit that Seaboard was entitled to receive for biodiesel it blends but has not been renewed for 2014.
 See Note 9 to the Condensed Consolidated Financial Statements for further discussion of the Federal blender's credit.

-Operating income for the Pork segment increased \$86.6 million and \$114.8 million for the three and six month periods of 2014, respectively, compared to the same periods in 2013.
+Operating income for the Pork segment increased \$36.3 million and \$151.1 million for the three and nine month periods of 2014, respectively, compared to the same periods in 2013.
 The increases are primarily the result of higher prices for pork products sold and, to a lesser extent, lower feed costs for hogs internally grown.
-Partially offsetting the increases were lower margins for biodiesel from lower sales volumes and decreased payments received from the U.S. Government including, for the six month period, a one-time credit of \$11.3 million recorded as revenues in the first quarter of 2013, discussed above.
+Partially offsetting the increases were lower margins for biodiesel from items discussed above, increased costs for third party hogs and, especially for the three month period, lower sales volume of pork products produced.

 Management is unable to predict future market prices for pork products, the cost of feed or the impact to Seaboard from the porcine epidemic diarrhea virus currently being experienced by the pork industry.
-In addition, the Federal blender's credit expired December 31, 2013 and recently proposed Federal regulations, if approved, decrease U.S. government mandates to use biofuels for 2014.
-However, management anticipates positive operating income for this segment for the remainder of 2014, although somewhat lower than the first half of 2014.
+In addition, the Federal blender's credit expired December 31, 2013 and current proposed, but still pending, Federal regulations, if approved, decrease U.S. Government mandates to use biofuels for 2014.
+However, management anticipates positive operating income for this segment for the remainder of 2014, although lower than the first nine months of 2014 as prices for pork products sold have begun to trend down from recent highs during 2014.